 can be found at http://www.cadillac-mi.net.

-Newsletter -- If you received this newsletter, please consider saving the board the $2 it costs to print
+Newsletter -- If you received the printed newsletter, please consider saving the board the $2 it

-and mail this newsletter by reading it online at www.lakemitchell.org.
-(We would rather use our money to fight
+costs to print and mail this newsletter by reading it online at www.lakemitchell.org.
+(We would rather use our money to fight milfoil

-milfoil than print and mail newsletters).
-All the contents of the newsletter are available online plus
+than print and mail newsletters).
+All the contents of the newsletter are available online plus photos, minutes of

-photos, minutes of our meetings, and features about Lake Mitchell not found in our annual newsletter.
-Email
+our meetings, and features about Lake Mitchell not found in our annual newsletter.
+Email us

-us at firstname.lastname@example.org and we will add your email to our
+at firstname.lastname@example.org and we will add your email to our list

 Those on our email list are notified about important Lake Mitchell